Mael-Abgrall/monorepo-template/readme.md

 The frontends and services folders are further split in two:

-- `apps` is for the applications, they have both the interface exposed to consumers (API or UI), and the cores.
+- `apps` is for the applications, they have both the interface exposed to consumers (API or UI).
+The apps do not have access to the packages, only the core exposes functions to the apps.
+- `core` for the core functions; in a traditionally MVC architecture, this would be the controllers.
+It is split into business logic and data access.
 - `packages` is for the individual packages.
-Those packages usually expose only the functions to be used and nothing more.
+Those packages usually expose only the functions to be used and nothing more through `package.json` exports.
 There are exceptions when the packages have a lot of exposed files and functions.

 ## conventions

 - Files are named based on the package they live in for easy search
 - Whenever possible, the code uses functional programming, and named parameters for functions.
+Although, don't forget that code readability >> functional programming.
 - Tests are written next to the original file, and the folder is split into 2: one for unit tests, and one for integration tests.

 ## Starting the project